Different Types of Ostomies

-In my experience, a “colostomy” seems to be the catch all phrase for every type of ostomy which isn’t accurate and what has led me to want to clarify some of the terminology in layman’s terms for anyone who may be interested in learning more about this topic.
+In my experience, a “colostomy” seems to be the catch-all phrase for every type of ostomy which isn’t accurate and what has led me to want to clarify some of the terminologies in layman's terms for anyone who may be interested in learning more about this topic.

 Let's break it down.

 An ileostomy is when a piece of your small intestine is brought out of your abdomen so waste can be collected in an appliance or bag.
 Usually, a person who has an ileostomy has had a total colectomy, which means they have had their entire large intestine (also known as your colon) removed.

 The piece of your small intestine that protrudes out is known as a stoma, which some people say looks a little like a rose bud.

 What are the two types of ileostomies?

 The first one is called a loop ileostomy, which many people call a temporary ostomy.
 In this case, the stoma that protrudes out of a person’s stomach is from closer to the ileum.
 The surgeon will create this “loop” which will divert stool away from a person’s rectum and anus with the option of having it reversed.